 The Stereolithography Process

-2. Using a UV laser beam the first cross section of the STL file is traced out onto a platform, placed within the vat of photo-curable resin – the resin cures/hardens as it comes into contact with the laser.
+- Using a UV laser bream the first cross section of the STL file is traced out onto a platform, placed within the vat of photo-curable resin – the resin cures/hardens as it comes into contact with the laser.